-Chiropractors for decades have been associated with helping patients who come in with backaches, and for good reason!
+For Decades, Chiropractors have been associated with helping patients with back pain and backaches, and for good reason!
 We have been so successful at the detection of the cause and treatment of back (spinal) pain.

-With the use of x-ray and careful examination, these misalignments (called subluxations) can be detected and corrected by a chiropractor.
+With the use of x-ray and careful examination, these misalignment’s (called subluxations) can be detected and corrected by a chiropractor.
 This correction process is called an adjustment.
-The very first appointment typically takes approximately one hour – so that an x-ray can be taken – leading to the next step where I can learn about your history and make a careful examination.
-Your second visit takes about 20 minutes so that I can explain specific challenges and needs as well as discuss how chiropractic care can help you.
+During a patient’s initial visit, x-rays are performed as well as a comprehensive examination and review of patient history.
+Your second visit takes about 20 minutes so that I can explain specific challenges and needs as well as discuss how chiropractic care can help you with your back pain and many other issues.
 Then ongoing, most appointments take no longer than 10-15 minutes.

 Every patient and situation is different, depending on age, relative health habits, lifestyle, genetic and history of trauma.
 I look at all of these factors when developing a course of treatment for you.